lucatelli/morphen_dev/imaging/wsclean_imaging.md

 ## Setting up arguments
 The first point is to know where `wsclean` is installed, natively or in singularity.

+### Native mode
+If you have wsclean installed locally, you only need to set the path to the data.

+    root_dir_sys = '/media/user/data/Arp220/'

 ### Singularity Mode
-If you are using singularity, you must specify the mounting directory where your data is stored.
+If you are using singularity,in addition of setting the variable `root_dir_sys` you must specify the mounting directory where your data is stored.
 For example:

-    mount_dir = '/media/user/data/Arp220/:/mnt'
+    mount_dir = root_dir_sys+':/mnt'

 Then, the root_dir where your data will be stored becomes: